Last Updated on May 23, 2024

 • Aeronautical Information Manual

-AT scenarios practice test is included in the software available for download (www.asa2fly.com/reader/atc).
+The software includes the AT scenarios practice test and is available for download (www.asa2fly.com/reader/atc).
 These websites also may help:

 ATCSimulator2: http://www.atcsimulator.com/